 Details of the requirements relating to a decrease in medical fitness

-No. An applicant who holds a Class 1 or 2 pilot medical certificate would almost certainly meet the medical requirements for cabin crew.
-However, a pilot medical certificate can only be used to validate a pilot licence and does not, for example, give details of the validity period for a cabin crew medical report.
-A member of cabin crew must hold a Medical Report issued in accordance with MED.C.030.
+An applicant who holds a Class 1 or 2 pilot medical certificate would almost certainly meet the medical requirements for cabin crew.
+But a pilot medical certificate can only be used to validate a pilot licence and does not, for example, give details of the validity period for a cabin crew medical report.
+A member of cabin crew must hold a medical report issued in accordance with MED.C.030.

-An applicant who requires a cabin crew Medical Report and already holds a Class 1 or 2 medical certificate should be advised to discuss this with the AME who issued the medical certificate.
-If the AME is willing to issue a Medical Report on the basis of the previous medical examination, the date of that examination should be used when completing the cabin crew Medical Report.
+An applicant who requires a cabin crew medical report and already holds a Class 1 or 2 medical certificate should be advised to discuss this with the aeromedical examiner (AME) who issued the medical certificate.
+If the AME is willing to issue a medical report based on the previous medical examination, the date of that examination should be used when completing the cabin crew medical report.

 There are no specified forms.
 The specimen questionnaires are available for use, but there is no regulatory requirement to use these.
 You will also need to record the medical examination for initial applicants, but again there is no specified format for this.